Developing a Strategy at the Awakening Stage

 Again, the best way is to ask your customer.
 At this stage I highly recommend a simple customer evaluation be conducted on at least a quarterly basis.
 It need not be onerous and complicated.
 Just ensure it is unbiased and accurate.
 You will also want to review your customer complaints, rejects, claims, online reviews, and customer facing employee comments.

 Create a priority list as inputs into the next section

 What problem solving method will you use?

 At the awakening stage we undoubtedly have an over reliance on band aid reactionary problem solving.
 Now is the time to make a decision to incorporate a more sophisticated problem solving approach.

 My recommendation is to embrace the Lean Kaizen approach.
-This problem solving method utilizes a powerful and effective plan - do - check - act loop rather than the three step model introduced in the previous post.
+This problem solving method utilizes a powerful and effective plan - do - check - act loop rather than the three step model introduced in the entrepreneurial level strategy post.
 This model is easy for frontline employees to understand and contribute to while being so effective that professional problem solvers swear by it.
 I highly recommend that training in this approach be integrated into your continuous improvement strategy.